A trajectory is a line that shows the path traveled by a selected object across a selected interval

 This button fixes positions of the edges connecting selected controllers (similar to the Show edges trajectories selected option)

-This button fixes position of both controllers and edges that connect them
+This button fixes the position of both controllers and edges that connect them

-Cascadeur also gives you an option to edit trajectories.
-First, you need to enable this feature by pressing the Trajectory edit mode button.
-After this, you can move, rotate and otherwise adjust the point of a trajectory by applying standard manipulators.
+To edit a trajectory you need to enable the Trajectory edit mode button.
+After this, you can move, rotate and otherwise adjust any point of a trajectory by applying standard manipulators.